 With that said, PC case manufacturers were also aware of this, so most modern cases include a dedicated PSU space.

 However, having space for the PSU is only one part of the equation.
 You also need to be aware that the PSU generates heat.
 When added to all the other hot components inside the case, airflow is essential to keep in mind.

-Another aspect to consider is the different types of power connectors.
-With the release of the RTX 3000 series, we have now seen a 12-pin GPU connector.
-However, for now, this is just an adapter, not a cable that is provided with PSUs.
+Another aspect to consider is the various types of power connectors.
+With the release of the RTX 3000 series, we have now witnessed a 12-pin GPU connector.
+However, for now, this is merely an adapter, not a cable that is provided with PSUs.

 These are just some things worth paying attention to when choosing a PSU, but that doesn’t mean power supply calculators are not worthwhile.
 In fact, they are still a really good solution for this issue and should definitely be used when building a new PC or upgrading your existing one.

-Let’s take a look at some of the best power calculators out there.
+Let’s check out a few of the best power calculators out there.

 This website has an almost perfect interface.
 It’s very easy to use, offers a wide range of options, and has two separate PCU calculators, one for experts and another for beginners.

 Another cool thing about this calculator is that it also provides overclocking calculations.
 If you know from the start that you are going to overclock your components, this is the perfect tool for you.